 Not open to first-year students.
 Limited to 15 students.
 Preference given to American Studies majors.
 Fall semester.
-Five College Professor Reddy.2014-15: Offered in Spring 2015
+Five College Professor Reddy.2017-18: Not offered

 (Offered as American Studies 68 and English 95, section 02.)
 This course is designed to provide American Studies majors, as well as others interested in interdisciplinary work, the opportunity and support to produce a major piece of research writing on a topic of their choosing.
 We will examine a wide range of materials, including photographs, paintings, legal documents, journals, poems, and plays.
 The course will also introduce students to the variety of methodologies utilized by practitioners in the field of American Studies.
 The specific focus of the course will be the role of place in American culture.
 By studying discrete geographic locations--their histories, residents, and cultural representations--students will gain appreciation for interdisciplinary work and the development of American Studies.